Creating a solution database entry from an incident

 When you create the knowledge base article, it is important to capture the full context of the incident.
 This includes capturing technical information, such as hardware and software details, and non-technical information, such as what the customer thinks could be causing the incident and what impact the incident is having on them.

-BMC recommends that you use the following information categories when capturing technical information.
+We recommend that you use the following information categories when capturing technical information.

 - Incident — The situation (or question) in the customer's words; what are they trying to do or what is not working.